Skip to main content

 Conditions Governing Use note

-Rights have been transferred to the University of West Georgia.
+Rights held by the University of West Georgia.

 Biographical/Historical note

-These course bulletins, issued by the office of the Registrar from the years 1935 to 2005, offer a unique insight into the institution’s evolution from a two-year junior college (West Georgia College) into a comprehensive, doctoral-granting university (the State University of West Georgia).
+These course bulletins and catalogs, issued by the office of the Registrar, offer a unique insight into the institution’s evolution from a two-year junior college, West Georgia College, into a comprehensive, doctoral-granting university, the State University of West Georgia and then the University of West Georgia.
 The descriptions of academic programs, course descriptions and campus maps that comprise the bulletins not only illustrate the growth and development an educational institution, but often reflect larger historical frameworks as well.

 Bulletins issued during the late 1930s and early 1940s depict a campus both rural and uniquely progressive.
 At this time, West Georgia College—located then in the Carrollton “suburb” of Genoloa—garnered national attention for its Education of Rural Teachers program.
 This progressive three-year program of study sought to equip teachers of rural children with the basic rural life skills necessary in order to “see in the same light” as their students.
 The bulletins from this time period provide detailed descriptions of this program, its courses and the faculty members involved.